jeancochrane/jeancochrane.com/content/blog/chicago-park-show.md

 ### PA, monitor, and mixer

-We chained together two 500 watt PA speakers on stands (borrowed from our friends at [Build Coffee](https://buildcoffee.org/)) with one 250 watt speaker acting as a monitor facing the bands.
-Sound went out to the speakers via the main and control room outputs of a small mixer.
+We chained together two 500 watt PA speakers (borrowed from our friends at [Build Coffee](https://buildcoffee.org/)) with one 250 watt speaker acting as a monitor facing the bands (borrowed from Wendy Zeldin and [Shelby Turner](https://richardalbum.bandcamp.com/), who run the show house Big Forever).
+Sound went out to the speakers via the main and control room outputs of a small mixer, also borrowed from Wendy and Shelby.

 In hindsight, this was not enough speaker power to give us the kind of vocal volume we needed to be heard over four amps and a drum kit.
 We pushed the vocals